scriptcs/scriptcs/README.md

 You can install any NuGet packages directly from the scriptcs CLI.
 This will pull the relevant packages from NuGet, and install them in the packages folder.

-Once the packages are installed, you can simply start using them in your script code directly (just import the namespaces - no additional bootstraping or DLL referencing is needed).
+Once the packages are installed, you can simply start using them in your script code directly (just import the namespaces - no additional bootstrapping or DLL referencing is needed).

 The `install` command will also create a `packages.config` file if you don't have one - so that you can easily redistribute your script (without having to copy the package binaries).